jimmo/ncss-embedded/chapters/12-lab-exercises.md

 2. Use a micro:bit as a remote control to activate the boom gate from the previous lab.

 3. Experiment with the micro:bit radio.
 Build a test program to measure how far away you can reliably receive a signal.
     1. Use the `radio.receive_full` method to get the RSSI (Received signal strength indication).
-This will give you an idea of how well the micro:bit is receving the signal.
+This will give you an idea of how well the micro:bit is receiving the signal.
 How does this value change with distance, relative orientation of the two micro:bits, or if the signal has to travel through walls.
     2. How can you make your transmissions more reliable if some messages are lost?
 Try writing a program that sends messages multiple times and see if that improves the radio reliability?
 	3. Now that your sender is sending each message multiple times, how can the receiver tell whether it's received the same message more than once?
 Can you somehow identify the messages so that you can tell if they're duplicates at the receiver?